ChennoShen239/25spring/Math 128A/Lecture 11.md

 > ✅ Modified Euler’s method satisfies a **Lipschitz condition in $w$**,
 > with step-size–dependent constant $L = \widehat{L} + \frac{1}{2} h \widehat{L}^2$.

+Once we have the Lipschitz condition and the consistency, we can get the convergence

 ## Stability Analysis: Multistep Methods (I)